winitzki/scall/tutorial/programming_dhall.md

   = λ(P : Type → Type) → ∀(r : Type) → P r
 ```

-These definitions allow us to write types such as `Exists P` and `Forall P` more quickly.
+These definitions allow us to write types more concisely, e.g., `Exists P` and `Forall P`.

 Despite this superficial similarity, existentially quantified types have a significantly different behavior from universally quantified ones.